-- 1) Turn off the power supply. - 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the drier. - 5) Install the new drier with the arrow on the drier in the direction of the refrigerant flow.
-Use nitrogen gas at a pressure of 3-4 PSIG when brazing the tubings. - 6) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 7) Evacuate the system, and charge it with refrigerant.
-See the charge label in the machine compartment for the required refrigerant charge. - 8) Replace the panels in their correct positions. - 9) Turn on the power supply.
+- 1) Turn off the power supply. - 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the drier, then place the new drier in position.
+Install the new drier with the arrow on the drier in the direction of the refrigerant flow. - 5) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG. - 6) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 7) Evacuate the system, and charge it with refrigerant.
+For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
+For remote air-cooled models, see the charge label in the machine compartment. - 8) Replace the panels in their correct positions. - 9) Turn on the power supply.